-- The concentration of ICE 2022 Vintage open interest short positions held by swap dealers was large-57 percent or about 45 million allowances-at the end of the quarter, but lower than its share of 70 percent at the start of the quarter.
-Only four traders had reportable swap dealer short positions throughout the quarter. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
+- By February, there were no longer enough 2022 Vintage open interest positions satisfying CFTC's reporting threshold as many traders had likely shifted their positions into 2023 Vintage contracts. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
 Combined with firm-specific information about CO2 allowance holdings from COATS, the information on open interest that is published by the CFTC is useful for evaluating the potential for a firm to hoard RGGI CO2 allowances, which is discussed further in Section E.